PencilCode/reference/src/render/turtle/label.html.md

 <h3>Colors and Fonts</h3>

 Instead of a size, the last argument to <b>label</b> can be a
 <a href="css.html">CSS style object</a>.
-Any CSS styles can be used.
+Any CSS style properties
-If there are more than one, the block of object properties should be indetned.
+can be used.
+If there are more than one, the block of properties should be indetned.

 <pre class="jumbo">label <span data-dfnup="first argument">'Simple'</span>,